mimminou/oasa3/README.md

 ### Requirements
-* OASA3 needs python 3.6 or higher to run properly.
+* OASA needs python 2.6 or higher to run properly.

 ### STATUS